 3. The officials at Johns Hopkins University on March 7, 2014, publicly announced that their Biomedical Engineering Servers became victims of an SQL injection attack.
 The hackers compromised the personal information of 878 students and University staff.
 They posted a press release and the leaked data on the internet. (source: Wikipedia)

-4. In May 2020, a New Yorker was charged for hacking into e-commerce websites with the motive to steal credit card information.
-It was reported that the hacker along with its gang used SQL injection techniques for hacking into vulnerable e-commerce websites to steal payment card data.
+4. In May 2020, a New Yorker was charged with hacking into e-commerce websites with the motive to steal credit card information.
+It was reported that the hacker, along with its gang, used SQL injection techniques to hack into vulnerable e-commerce websites to steal payment card data.

 How To Prevent SQL Injection Attacks?